OBOAcademy/obook/docs/tutorial/sparql.md

 - create lists of ontology terms with their definitions and labels
 - create summaries of ontologies, like aggregate statistics

-Sometimes using Yasgui, for example in conjunction with the RENCI Ubergraph Endpoint, is enough, but often, using ROBOT query is the better choice, especially if you want to make sure the right version of the ontology is used (Ubergraph occasionally is out of date).
+Sometimes using [Yasgui](https://yasgui.triply.cc/), for example in conjunction with the RENCI Ubergraph Endpoint, is enough, but often, using ROBOT query is the better choice, especially if you want to make sure the right version of the ontology is used (Ubergraph occasionally is out of date).

 Using ROBOT in conjunction with a Workflows Automation system like Github actions helps with generating up-to-date reports.
 [Here is an example](https://github.com/monarch-initiative/mondo/blob/master/.github/workflows/diff.yaml) of a GitHub action that generates a few reports with ROBOT and pushes them back to the repository.

+#### A note for Data Scientists

+In many cases we are asked how to best "load an ontology" into a python notebook or similar.
+Very often the answer is that it is best to first _extract_ the content of the ontology into a table form, and then load it using a CSV reader like `pandas`.
+In this scenario, the workflow for interacting with ontologies is:

+1. Define the information you want in the form of a SPARQL query.
+1. Extract the the information as a TSV table using ROBOT query.
+1. Load the information into your notebook.

+If combined with for example a Makefile, you can always ensure that the report generation process is fully reproducible as well.

 ### Sophisticated data transformations in ontology pipelines